pfroysdon/pfroysdon.github.io/_pages/about.md

   - /about.html
 ---

-*"In everything, commit yourself to excellence." - P. F. Roysdon*
+*"In everything, commit yourself to excellence and integrity." - P. F. Roysdon*

 For more than 25 years, Dr. Roysdon has worked in engineering and applied mathematics, solving real-world problems.
 His career spans academia, defense contractor, and federal goverment service.
 Dr. Roysdon presently leads a cutting-edge Cyber and Artificial Intelligence (AI) research team at Leidos where he is Vice President, AI Chief Scientist, Technical Fellow, and Master-level Solution Architect.